PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 - mp_zom_box_fun

 This took 5 hours, and conclude the addition of maps with bots supports, until I find/receive more bots waypoints scripts.

+Enhancements:

+- The "Join last server" button on the main menu has been fixed
+- The events configuration has been fixed